Remedies

 What tea is good for PCOS?

+Different teas produce a different, and veryspecific health benefit for PCOS Green tea can be beneficial for insulin resistance and acne, while spearmint tea has anti-androgenic properties, meaning it may lower testosterone.
 Ginger is another herbal tea that can be beneficial for PCOS treatment.
 Research suggests that chamomile can help reduce stress and insomnia.

 1. Green tea: improves acne, fertility, and insulin resistance